Oh no, not another ‘top website resolutions blog post’ I hear you cry!

 Write more often!

 Good, unique, fresh, useful, and interesting blog content gets noticed.
 If it gets noticed, it will get shared.
 If it gets shared you’ll get more traffic and more Google juice (which leads to more traffic, which leads to even more Google juice).
 Write often, and your site will appear more active.
-If your site appears to be active, your visitors are more likely to stay (even if they’re not remotely interested in your blog content).
+If your site appears to be active, your visitors are more likely to stay.

 Even if you think that everything that’s worth writing has already been written, there’s always another slant you can put on things.
 As long as you follow a broad range of ‘good practice’ blog posting guidelines, you will be able to achieve success, bring more visitors to your site – and engaging them once they are there.